 This may seem difficult living in California and having the ocean right there, but if you want to enjoy your vision, follow all instructions given by your eye doctor!
 If you have other questions about what to expect during your LASIK recovery, make sure to talk to your eye doctor.

 It's also important to make sure that your overall health is good.
 Speak with you eye doctor at IQ Laser Vision about whether LASIK is right for you.

-During a LASIK consultation, your ophthalmologist at IQ Laser Vision in San Marino will ask questions about your eyes and health.
+During a LASIK consultation, your ophthalmologist at IQ Laser Vision in San Marino and other convenient locations will ask questions about your eyes and health.
 They will also extensively examine your eyes.

 You will be able to ask any questions you might have about the LASIK experience and how the procedure works.

 We can’t guarantee that you’ll have 20/20 vision after LASIK but most patients do end up with 20/20 vision or better after their procedure!
 What you can look forward to is being able to complete everyday tasks like reading a book, watching a movie, or putting on makeup without needing to worry about wearing glasses or contacts to see.
 That is life-changing!

 As an FDA approved procedure, LASIK is incredibly safe!
 It’s only continued evolving since its FDA approval, becoming more precise, faster, and performed with increasingly state-of-the-art technology.
 There has never been a better time to get LASIK than right now.
 Like any surgical procedure, there are risks that could occur but it’s very rare, and almost always improved.

 The best way to avoid these risks is to make sure you follow all instructions from your LASIK surgeon at IQ Laser Vision both before and after your procedure.
 A healthy and safe recovery will ensure that you’ll have vision you’ll love for the rest of your life!

 Keep in mind that you will only be able to undergo LASIK if you are a good candidate for the procedure.
 If LASIK would be unsafe for you, your eye doctor will recommend other procedures or just glasses.
 At IQ Laser Vision, we recommend no procedure in >10% of consultations.